-Mitel products support many of the VMware high availability features, as shown in Table 12.
-It is important to note that the resiliency capabilities afforded through the use of VMware high availability features are not a substitute for the Mitel resiliency features (depending on your
+Mitel products are compatible with many of the VMware high availability features, as shown in Table 12.
+It is important to note that the resiliency capabilities afforded through the use of VMware high availability features are not a substitute for the Mitel resiliency features (depending on your requirements), but can be used in addition to the comprehensive capabilities designed into the Mitel products.